 Some students may greatly appreciate having a bit of separation from their school life and their personal life, especially as they inch closer to graduation and they begin to plan their transition to the post-college era.

-One major benefit of living off campus is the potential to save some money on living expenses and to have some extra flexibility.
-Living off campus can be cheaper than living on campus depending on factors like where the college is located and how close to campus the house is located.
+Another major benefit of living off campus is the potential to save some money on living expenses and to have some extra flexibility.
+Living off campus can be cheaper than living on campus, depending on factors like where the college is located and how close to campus the house is located.
+Living off campus may also allow you to spend less on food, since you will likely have access to a kitchen and full-size refrigerator.

 Cons of Living Off Campus